Sentiment-enhanced Graph-based Sarcasm Explanation in Dialogue: Methodology

 where $D_2(n_i, n_j)$ indicates that nodes $n_i$ and $n_j$ have certain above sentiment-oriented semantic relation, $i\in [1, N_t]$ and $j\in [N_t+1, N]$. $N$ is the total number of nodes in the graph.

-Ultimately, by combing the adjacency matrices for context-oriented and sentiment-oriented semantic relations, i.e., $\mathbf{A}^1$ and $\mathbf{A}^2$, we can derive the final adjacency matrix $\mathbf{A}$ for the context-sentiment graph.
-We illustrate an example to describe the construction of a context-sentiment graph in Fig.~\ref{fig:graph}.
+Ultimately, by combing the adjacency matrices for context-oriented and sentiment-oriented semantic relations, \ie $\mathbf{A}^1$ and $\mathbf{A}^2$, we can derive the final adjacency matrix $\mathbf{A}$ for the context-sentiment graph.
+We illustrate the context-sentiment graph construction for the given dialogue in Fig.~\ref{fig:graph}.